tomknuckey/ml_engineering_task/readme.md

 This will allow me to promote the best model to production

+## CI/CD pipeline

+I've used github actions to implement pylint scoring and running of the tests - this doesn't stop the PR happening but it sends a warning to my email

 ### Original Trial

 The accuracy on train dataset is:  0.9815
 The accuracy on test dataset is:  0.959

+F1 score is:  0.8624
+Precision is:  0.9698
+Recall is:  0.7764

 This is overfitting